-This is where children develop social skills, respect for others and a positive self-image is paramount to ensuring successful and well-rounded learners.
+Children’s development of social skills, respect for others and a positive self-image is paramount to ensuring successful and well-rounded learners.
 PSE also includes the way children play and work together; how they share and interact in various situations and learning about other cultures.

 Specific Areas of Learning

 In Mathematics, we develop those early math’s skills to show an understanding of mathematical areas such as number, calculating with numbers and shape, pattern and problem solving.

 Understanding of the World (UW)

-This helps children to develop skills and understanding to make sense of the world around them.
-Learning about their past, people, environments and other cultures.
-Children also experience the technological world around them, e.g. using computers and programmable toys.
+In Understanding of the World, we develop skills and knowledge to make sense of the world around us.
+We learn about their past, people, environments and other cultures as well as exploring the natural world

 Children explore, learn and play using a wide variety art and craft activities.
-They express themselves through their art work, music, dance using all their senses.
+They express themselves through their artwork, music and dance using all their senses.